Storebrand Asset Management Group Sustainability Investment Policy

 - Disclosure proposals related to climate change

-The Storebrand Asset Management Group lends out shares, but will normally recall these so that the funds can vote for at least 50 % of share ownership at the general meeting.
+Some funds in Storebrand Asset Management Group may lend out shares but will normally recall these so that the funds can vote at the general meeting.
 Securities lending shall not compromise the funds ability to focus on sustainability significantly.

 If in doubt it should, as far as possible, be clarified by the declarant whether the relevant information is inside information before it is received.